ucb-ee290c/ucb-ee290c.github.io/tutorials/software/bringup-software-setup.md

 If you have forgotten/wish to change your password, you can recover/change it [here](https://iris2.eecs.berkeley.edu/selfserve/adpasswd/) (Click on 'Email' if you have forgotten your password and wish to receive a recovery link via email)

+## GitLab
+BWRC has a private GitLab instance at bwrcrepo.eecs.berkeley.edu.
+GitLab works just like Github, so if you’re familiar with the latter you’re good to go.
+This website should be accessible when at BWRC or on the VPN.
+If not, it is always accessible through a virtual machine (x2go or NoMachine).
+This is not available to the public, so it is a great place to store sensitive project files, especially NDA’d files.
+You can also search for existing projects.

+Just like with Github, on GitLab you can set up SSH keys for secure access and cloning.
+SSH keys can be added in the SSH key tab under User Settings.
+Instructions for generating SSH keys are on the GitLab page, or you can refer to any other online resource such at this one: [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+Add an SSH key from anywhere you expect to push and pull from, e.g. your Unix account and your personal laptop.

 ## SSH Access to BWRC Machines on Your Local Machine

 There are 6 BWRC remote machines that you can access, bwrcrdsl-X.eecs.berkeley.edu where X can be 1-6.